jad-rabehi/Constraint-programming/Data_association/Readme.md

   <img width="750" src="images/anim_image.gif">
 </p>

-* this figure shows the tube estimation of the robot localization togather with the association of the coordinates of detected landmarks with the map.
+* this figure shows the position estimation of the robot (localization) while associating the  detected landmarks with the map.